MarcBrede/trajectory_prediction/README.md

 ## Trajectory Model

 The trajectory model takes the set of vehicles and obstacles as input and predicts the next intermediate target for each vehicle.
 The model can either be an MLP with a fixed number of vehicles and obstacles or a GNN with an arbitrary number of them.
-The GNN connects all vehicles and obstacles in one simulation and uses the [https://arxiv.org/abs/2009.03509](Transformer Conv) edge update to model their relations.
+The GNN connects all vehicles and obstacles in one simulation and uses the [Transformer Conv](https://arxiv.org/abs/2009.03509) edge update to model their relations.
 The plots show the attention that each vehicle spends towards the obstacles.

 ### Loss